 PARIS (Reuters) - The French government said it would extend to the end of January the deadline for talks between Google Inc and the French press to settle a dispute over the search engine's links to online news articles.

-Press associations in France, and other European countries, want Google to pay when it displays links to newspapers in Internet searches.
+in France, and other European countries, want Google to pay when it

 In reply, Google has threatened to stop indexing articles from the French press.

-Talks between the search engine and French publishers, which the government said are advancing, were expected to wrap up by the end of the year.
+advancing, were expected to wrap up by the end of the year.

-If no deal were struck, France would press ahead with a law that would force Google to pay for the right to provide links to online news articles.
+struck, France would press ahead with a law that would force Google to

 (Reporting by Elena Berton; Editing by Gerald E. McCormick)